I am a Research Associate working with Sarah Meiklejohn and funded by the Glass Houses Project.

 At heart I am an Engineer and interests include cryptocurrencies, smart contracts, cryptography and decentralised systems.
-A recent interview of me can be found here.

 - [Preprint] Consensus in the Age of Blockchains, Shehar Bano, Alberto Sonnino, Mustafa Al-Bassam, Sarah Azouvi, Patrick McCorry, Sarah Meiklejohn, George Danezis [Paper]